 Residual solvents found in cannabis may contain include:

 The presence of solvents like pentane and isopentane can indicate that the butane or propane used for extraction were of poor quality.
 Similarly, food grade ethanol obtained by permit is safe to consume, but chemical grade ethanol produces residual solvents like methanol and isopropanol at levels of 4-10%.

 Hexane is the only Class 2 solvent routinely found in cannabis extraction solvents.
 Hexane is a petroleum distillate that has been linked to respiratory irritation, dermatitis, liver and kidney failure, and Parkinson’s Disease.
 Hexane levels should be as low as possible to avoid unwanted side effects.

-In rare cases, we have found naphtha, a petroleum distillate found in paint thinner and kerosene.
-This extraction solvent can include contaminates like benzene and xylenes – Class 1 solvents and known carcinogens.
+Extraction solvents may also include contaminates like benzene and xylenes – Class 1 solvents and known carcinogens.
 While it may be more cost-effective, the potential health effects are cause for concern.

 What Levels of Residual Solvents Are Safe?